zfhuang99/zfhuang99.github.io/_posts/2025-12-01-rust-with-ai.md

 The seed of the project is an elegant design markdown authored by Jay Lorch [[4]] from Microsoft Research.
 This design greatly simplifies all the components in multi-Paxos, making it easier to implement and reason about.

-So far, 2 out of the 3 RSL limitations have been addressed: pipelining and NVM support (Jay integrated the fully verified log which was published in the ``PoWER Never Corrupts`` paper [[5]] at OSDI 2025).
+So far, 2 out of the 3 RSL limitations have been addressed: pipelining and NVM support (Jay integrated the fully verified persistence log for NVM which was published in the ``PoWER Never Corrupts`` paper [[5]] at OSDI 2025).
 The RDMA support is still TBD.

 To date, the project has grown to over **130K lines of Rust code**, with **1,300+ tests** accounting for more than **65%** of the codebase.